supertokens/blog/content/how-to-use-supertokens-custom-ui-with-vuejs/index.md

 </script>
 ```

-Also, If either the the `sendPasswordResetEmail` or `submitNewPassword` functions throw an error, we store the error message in the `errorMessage` variable and show it on the UI.
 If the `submitNewPassword` function is successful, it means the user’s password has been successfully reset and we redirect the user back to the `/auth` page so they can now login with their new password.

 To load the ForgotPassword component on the route `/auth/reset-password`, we'll make the following changes in the `/src/router/index.ts` file: